biomoff/UoA_Metagenomics_Workshop/README.md

 mkdir -p ASSEMBLY/B
 ```

-### Add code to assemble the reads into contigs use Metawrap's Assembly module
+### Add code to assemble the reads into contigs using Metawrap's Assembly module

 We want to run the assembly module individually on each sample, so we will do that by adding the following:
 ```bash